perkinsjr/blog.jamesperkins.dev/src/pages/post/adding-comments-to-the-blog.md

 authorTwitter: james_r_perkins
 category: tutorials
 tags:
-- NextJS
+  - nextjs
-- Features
+  - features
-- Comments
+  - comments
 description: Comments are important to a blog, people love to engage but I did not want to pay for a service, or invade my readers with ads or tracking.
 ---